"Jeremiah was very professional. Top notch communication. Did a fantastic job on my property."

 We guide you through the permitting process and can advise on what's required for your county, but the property owner is ultimately responsible for obtaining permits.

-Brush hogging is heavy-duty rotary mowing designed for overgrown grass, weeds, and light brush — the kind of vegetation that's too tall or thick for a standard lawn mower but doesn't have the woody stems and trees that require a forestry mulcher.
-This is the most cost-effective option for maintaining large fields, clearing grassy vacant lots, preparing agricultural land, and keeping pastures under control.
-If your property is mostly grass and weeds (not trees and woody brush), this is the right service.
+Brush hogging is heavy-duty rotary mowing designed for grassy overgrown fields, pastures, and lots that are free of woody debris — the kind of vegetation that's too tall or thick for a standard lawn mower but doesn't have the woody stems and trees that require a forestry mulcher.
+This is the right service when your property is mostly grass and weeds, not trees and woody brush.
+Also ideal for ongoing pasture maintenance to keep agricultural land productive.
+Day rate is $2,850/day for CAT track loader + attachment + overhead.
+Operator labor billed separately at $165/hr.

 Ideal For

-What's the difference between brush hogging and brush mulching?
+What's the difference between brush hogging and forestry mulching?

 Brush hogging is rotary mowing for grass, weeds, and light brush.
-Brush mulching uses a forestry mulcher head to grind woody vegetation — trees, stumps, and heavy brush up to 8 inches in diameter.
+Forestry mulching uses a forestry mulcher head to grind woody vegetation — trees, stumps, and heavy brush up to 8 inches in diameter.
 If a standard mower would go around it, you need mulching.
-If it's mostly grass and weeds, brush hogging is the better (and more affordable) option.
+If it's mostly grass and weeds, brush hogging is the better option.

 How overgrown can the property be?